 Elizabeth Lawlor, M.D., Ph.D.

-Dr. Lawlor’s research is focused on investigating how hijacking of normal stem cell and developmental processes contributes to the initiation and progression of Ewing sarcoma.
+Research in the Lawlor is focused on investigating how hijacking of normal stem cell and developmental processes contributes to the initiation and progression of Ewing sarcoma.
 The central hypothesis underlying her research program is that pediatric cancers depend on dysregulation of genes and pathways that are integral to normal stem cell biology.
 The overall goal is to discover and define similarities and differences between normal stem cells and cancer cells.
 To achieve this her lab uses human stem cell models as well as mouse models and tumor cell lines.
-The current focus is on elucidating mechanisms of Ewing sarcoma metastasis, in particular the role of cellular and epigenetic plasticity.
+The current focus is on elucidating the contribution of HOX genes to tumor pathogenesis and the role of cellular and epigenetic plasticity in tumor metastasis.
 Dr. Lawlor’s lab has been continuously funded by external grant support since 2005, including grants from the NIH/NCI, AACR-Stand Up to Cancer, Alex’s Lemonade Stand, the V Foundation, as well as numerous smaller funding agencies.